 - Natives are plants that evolved in a particular geographic area.
-They support a wide variety of insects, birds, and animals that co-evolved with them in the same geographic area.
+The term is often used for plants that were present before European colonization.
+Native plants support a wide variety of insects, birds, and animals that co-evolved with them in the same geographic area.
 The word “native” can be interpreted locally or more broadly.
 For example, a plant may be native to the Connecticut River Valley, but not native to Hampshire County.
 A good practice is to plant natives from as close to home as possible.

 - Cultivars are plants imported from somewhere else and bred for qualities that humans desire.
 They generally support far fewer varieties of insects, birds, and wildlife than natives.

 - Nativars are native plants that have been bred for qualities humans desire.
 You can tell nativars because, in addition to the Latin name, they have another English name such as “sunrise.”
 Nativars may have larger blooms, different blooming times, different shaped sex organs, or other qualities that may or may not support the insects that co-evolved with the original native plant.
 Further, nativars are usually propogated by cuttings rather than by seed, so the plants are all alike, and the genetic diversity found in the native seed bank is diminished.
 This diminishment is a threat to the plant’s ultimate survival.

 Bottom Line: The best action, recommended by the New England Wild Flower Society and Wild Ones, is to plant seed-propagated natives (sometimes called “straight native” or “species natives”) from as close to home as possible.